OpenStackOnRaPi/ostackinstall/README.md

 # check if ansible can reach target hosts (our RaPis):
 $ ansible -i multinode all -m ping
 ```
+**Warning:** in case of Ansible having problems with ssh to reach your RPis check /etc/hosts for presence of the resoultion data.
+If you reinstalled the OS on the RPis, you probably have to delete file ~/.ssh/known_hosts.

   * file globals.yml is in ```/etc/kolla/globals.yml```